Sommer Ray Sizzles While Wearing Skintight Black Vinyl On Instagram

 The post garnered over 620,000 likes in the course of the afternoon on which it was uploaded.

-Sommer tagged her eponymous clothing brand for the ensemble, which featured a two-piece ensemble that left fans wanting more.
-It was made from a stretchy, shiny black fabric which clung to her figure and highlighted all her curves.
+Sommer tagged her eponymous clothing brand for the outfit, which featured a two-piece ensemble that left fans wanting more.
+It was made from a stretchy, shiny black fabric that clung to her figure and highlighted all her curves.

 The cropped tank top had small triangle cups with a wide, plunging neckline that pushed her pert breasts together to showcase her cleavage.
 Matching, high-waisted bicycle shorts emphasized the alluring contrast between her slender waist and voluptuous backside — one of Sommer's most well-known physical features.

 She had one strap of a Louis Vuitton bag that resembled a tiny backpack slung over her shoulder, which complemented a pair of matching Vuitton ankle boots.
-The front of the stylish footwear resembled a hiking shoe, but they were made more feminine with square, yet petite, high heels.
+The front of the stylish footwear resembled a hiking shoe, but they were made more feminine with square yet petite high heels.
 She wore them with slouchy gray wool socks.

 Sommer also accessorized with silver hoop earrings, rings on almost every finger, and a few delicate chokers, one of which spelled out her name in dangling pendants.